Package eremitalpa

 tuple[tuple, tuple]

-A tuple containing two tuples, the first with all x coordinates and the second with all y coordinates.
+A tuple containing two tuples: one for x coordinates and one for y coordinates.

 def node_x_y_from_taxon_label(tree: Tree,